Netflix/lemur/docs/quickstart/index.rst

 ---------------------

 By default, Lemur runs on port 5000.
 Even if you change this, under normal conditions you won't be able to bind to port 80.
-To get around this (and to avoid running Lemur as a privileged user, which you shouldn't), we recommend you setup a simple web proxy.
+To get around this (and to avoid running Lemur as a privileged user, which you shouldn't), we need setup a simple web proxy.
+There are many different web servers you can use for this, we like and recommend Nginx.

 Proxying with Nginx
 ~~~~~~~~~~~~~~~~~~~